Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 But that's not all.

-Mental health disorders like depression, stress, and anxiety can lead the individual to smoking and alcohol use in an attempt to calm their nerves or feel better.
+People with mental health disorders like depression, stress, and anxiety often resort to smoking and alcohol use to feel better.
 Some may even get tired of taking their medications out of despair.
+These habits typically put the individual at risk of cardiovascular problems.

 Who is at Risk of Developing Cardiovascular Disease from Psychiatric Disorders?

-Some demographics are more likely to develop heart disease due to long-term mental health issues.
-These include:
+Some people are more likely to develop heart disease due to long-term mental health issues.
+Such persons include:

 Since heart diseases can lead to mental health disorders and vice versa, we will have to address both issues early enough before they have a chance to spiral out of hand.